tanishasgit/Tic-Tac-Toe-Game/README.md

 # Features

-Responsive Design: The game is designed to be played on desktop and mobile browsers.
+1.Responsive Design: The game is designed to be played on desktop and mobile browsers.
-Interactive Interface: Click on any empty cell to place your symbol ('X' or 'O').
+2.Interactive Interface: Click on any empty cell to place your symbol ('X' or 'O').
-Winning Detection: Automatically detects and alerts when a player wins or when the game ends in a tie.
+3.Winning Detection: Automatically detects and alerts when a player wins or when the game ends in a tie.
-Reset Option: Players can restart the game at any time.
+4.Reset Option: Players can restart the game at any time.

 # Technologies Used

-HTML5
+- HTML5
-CSS3 (including Flexbox and Grid layout)
+- CSS3 (including Flexbox and Grid layout)
-Vanilla JavaScript (ES6+)
+- Vanilla JavaScript (ES6+)

 # How to Use